Rosemary-Hogarth/art-website/exhibitions/essay.md

   togetherness.
 He is interested in the ephemeral traces and paths leading to such alternatives.
 His

   work can be read as an indication in the sense of the old Japanese proverb: Catch the MA.

-  Enno Schramm, 2021.
-Translated from German by Valerie von Kittlitz and Blake Kendall.
 ---